 But it didn't.
 And so here I am.

 I've been at it for a while and so far have published under three different names, in this order: Katia Spiegelman, Kate Pepper, Katia Lief.
 At this point the best explanation I have for this triumvirate of identities can be found in my essay What's in a Name? which was mostly an attempt to explain it to myself.
+Back when I wrote that essay, it might have surprised me to learn that I would one day embark on a brand new pseudonym: Karen Ellis, a name inspired by my children's names.
+Stay tuned for more on Karen Ellis and my (our? her?) next book, and if you can't wait click here now.

-Now, here, for you, in three nutshells:
+Now, here, for you, in four nutshells:

 Katia Spiegelman is the girl who was born in France to American parents, a musician and a teacher; who grew up along the East Coast with an older sister and younger brother; fled a boarding school by enrolling at Simon's Rock Early College at the age of fifteen; graduated from Sarah Lawrence College at the age of nineteen...and then ran off to Paris for lack of a better idea.
 Half a year later she returned to New York, got a job in publishing, followed by many other jobs in all kinds of businesses, earned a master's degree in literature and creative writing, and published two novels.